Image

 Trinity College Dublin

 Founded in 1592, Trinity is Ireland’s oldest university and today has a vibrant community of 17,000 students.
 It is recognized internationally as Ireland’s premier university.
 Cutting edge research, technology, and innovation places the university at the forefront of higher education in Ireland and globally.
-It encompasses all major academic disciplines and is committed to world-class teaching and research across the range of disciplines in the arts, humanities, engineering, science, social, and health sciences.
+It encompasses all major academic disciplines and is committed to world-class teaching and research across the arts, humanities, engineering, science, social, and health sciences.
 Its historic campus is situated in the center of Dublin, Ireland’s capital city.

 trinity college library